zxc916684603/ecs/intl.en-US/Block Storage/Block storage FAQ.md

 ## When are ESSD cloud disks available for purchase? {#section_xjd_2lw_io9 .section}

-ESSD cloud disks are commercially available from the end of June 2019 after a beta test started on July 14, 2018.
-You can log on to the ECS console or call [CreateDisk](../../../../intl.en-US/API Reference/Disk/CreateDisk.md#) to create ESSD cloud disks.
+ESSD cloud disks are commercially available from the end of July 2019 after a beta test started on July 14, 2018.
+You can log on to the ECS console or call [CreateDisk](../../../../reseller.en-US/API Reference/Disk/CreateDisk.md#) to create ESSD cloud disks.

 ## What is the difference of ESSD cloud disks before and after the beta test? {#section_sl2_l6u_igq .section}